SFSteffensen/dtu-note-template/examples/note-example.typ

 == What is a Data Structure?

-#definition("Data Structure", [
-  A data structure is a particular way of organizing data in a computer so that it can be used effectively.
+#definition(title: "Data Structure")[A data structure is a particular way of organizing data in a computer so that it can be used effectively.]
-])

 The choice of data structure often depends on the specific requirements of your program:
 - How will the data be accessed?
 - How often will data be inserted or removed?
 - What are the memory constraints?

 == Common Data Structures